-- Stone wool can be used safely as landfill or soil structure.
+- Stone wool can be used safely as a landfill or soil structure.

-- The European Certification Board for Mineral Wool products (EUCEB) trademark on our products confirms that our stone wool fibre fulfils the bio solubility requirements of EU directive No. 1272/2008.
+- The European Certification Board for Mineral Wool products (EUCEB) mark on our products confirms that our stone wool fiber fulfills the bio solubility requirements of EU Directive No. 1272/2008.

 - Our stone wool meets the most stringent requirement (M1) in the Finnish voluntary system for building material emissions.

-- Our stone wool fibre is registered according to REACH chemical regulation.
-Our products do not contain substances of very high concern listed in the so called “Candidate list”.
-A User Instruction for safe use is available for all our products.
+- Our stone wool fiber is registered according to the REACH chemical regulation.
+Our products do not contain substances of very high concern listed in the REACH “Candidate list”.
+User instructions for safe use are available for all our products.

 - The technical dossier in REACH registration contains a chemical safety report about properties and classification.
-Our sone wool fibre is a mineral wool Nota Q fibre and is not evaluated as hazardous or classified as an irritant.
+Our sone wool fiber is a mineral wool Nota Q fiber and is not evaluated as hazardous or classified as an irritant.

-Our products contain no hazardous substances in the RoHS directive
+Our products contain no substances listed as hazardous in the RoHS directive

 - This means our products can also be used in electrical and electronic equipment.

-- We recommend the use of loosely fitting work clothes and gloves during the installation of mineral wool.
+- We recommend the use of loosely fitting work clothes and gloves when installing mineral wool.
 Dust release should be controlled as much as possible.

 - We have signed a voluntary agreement to demonstrate product handling on product packages with text and a pictogram that has been agreed between all members of the European Mineral Wool Manufacturers association EURIMA (European Mineral Wool Manufacturers Association).

-- Is available in a wide assortment of products and solutions for acoustic control.
+- Available in a wide assortment of products and solutions for acoustic control.

-- Is excellent at noise reduction and sound absorption thanks to its high density, optimal fibre structure and air permeability.
+- Excellent at noise reduction and sound absorption, thanks to its high density, optimal fiber structure, and air permeability.

-- Stone wool-based acoustic slabs are generally classified in the best class – A – for sound absorption.
+- Stone wool-based acoustic slabs are generally classified in the highest class – A – for sound absorption.